sderose/zsh_argparse/docs/zerg_new.md

 `zerg` works a lot like Python's `argparse` so if you know either then learning the other should be pretty easy.
 But zerg is all zsh.

+A nice way to display a parser, argdef, or other assoc, is:
+    aa_export assocname

+`aa_export` also has a `-f` or `--format` option with several choices (the default choice is `view`, which makes a 2-column, sorted layout).

 If desired, you can dispose of the parser afterward (or see "Re-use" below).
 At the moment, re-creating a parser you've already created is an error, so you may want to delete or test before creating.
 However, this is expected